theotricou/Ghost_branch_length/D3/README.md

-## script for generating the dataset, dataset, and ploting functions for the D3 analysis
+## script for generating the dataset, dataset, and plotting functions for the D3 analysis

 * xxxxx.py is the script that calls the ms software and generates D3 data @THEO CORRIFGER CA
 * D3_data.txt is the dataset produced by the above script